moliver28/research-handbook/content/handbook/engineering/development/sec/secure/dynamic-analysis.md

   section M12 <br> Milestone Planning Sync
 ```

-Two weeks before a release milestone is kicked off, our bot will automatically create an monthly release planning issue for the group and schedule a calendar event.
+Two weeks before a release milestone is kicked off, our bot will automatically create a monthly release planning issue for the group and schedule a calendar event.

 On the date of a release milestone kick-off, we will review the list of [Dynamic Analysis Group direction priorities](https://about.gitlab.com/direction/secure/dynamic-analysis/#priorities) with product.